SiGiL-Cpp/CppCraft/pages/05-processing.md

 definition to get this benefit.

 So knowing about padding will allow us to pack our data more tightly in memory.
-And tighter data means less effort for the apprentice to move them around.
+And tighter data means less effort for the apprentice to move it around.
 We will get to that in the [L-Caches](#l-caches) section of this page.
 ````

 `````